Application System opens: October 15, 2026

 - a four-year Honours degree in Sociology, Social Psychology or closely related social scientific field.

-- Students with substantial coursework in sociology who have a non-Sociology degree but within a social sciences discipline will be considered.
+- Students with substantial coursework in sociology and pursuing a degree within another social sciences discipline also will be considered.
+(Average calculation includes all courses in sociology and courses related to degree major).

 The admissions process is competitive; meeting the minimum requirements does not guarantee admission.